maxlebedev/maleficer/README.md

 	- trap-summoner enemy
 	- In caves, NPCs shouldn't spawn too close to player
 	- break up Arch Concerns into open questions and arch docs
+	- `effects_to_events` refactor
+		- Triggers are a type of cmp that have callbacks.
+		- On death for example, we get the DeathTrigger (if exist) and run all those funcs
+		- how do we hangle targets here? still checking for target cmp?
+		- all callbacks take the source entity as input
 # BUGS
 	- Found a wall I was able to walk through.